igorkry/tnt4j-streams/README.md

 Also see ['Generic streams parameters'](#generic-streams-parameters).

-#### Ws Stream parameters
+#### Ws Streams parameters

-This kind of stream (Rest/WS/Cmd) has no additional configuration parameters.

-But has special configuration section - `scnario`.
+All Ws streams has special configuration section - `scnario`.
 Streaming scenarios allows define `step`'s.
 Step defines request/invocation/execution parameters and scheduler.
 Steps are invoked/executed independently of each other.

  * `scenario` tag has required attribute - `name` (any string).